Reflex-Angle/QLSTM-Prediction/README.md

 This could potentially see significant improvements in prediction and also could allow much larger datasets to train the model.

+# Why QLSTM?
+QLSTM capitalizes on quantum entanglement to reduce the number of parameters in the quantum circuit.
+This greatly reduces the noise and generates high expressive power.
+~Here, xpressive power refers to the ability to represent certain functions or distributions with a limited number of parameters.
+QLSTM learns faster and takes less epochs.
+Stable convergence achievable in comparison to classical LSTM, particularly, spikes in loss function observed in classical LSTM is not observed in QLSTM.

 # Constributors
 Sriram B. Swami - 22BCE5103